BenOvermyer/benovermyer.com/content/blog/moving-back-to-wordpress.md

 title = 'Moving back to WordPress.' date = 2016-04-22
 +++
-I’m transitioning away from hosted Ghost back to WordPress.
+I'm transitioning away from hosted Ghost back to WordPress.
 More about this later.